Monday, November 1, 2021

 C# Delegates and their types

-If a type is contained within another type, it is called a nested type.
+If a type is contained within another type, it is referred to as a nested type.

 public void Add(int n1, int n2);